On this page

 Catalogue search: Finding books on the library website

 You can search for a book title, author, or keywords in the Library Catalogue.
 You can also use the catalogue to do advanced searching.
 Write down the call number and use a floor plan to learn where you can find and get your book.
+For more information about Catalouge search, please refer to the Library Catalogue search guide.

 You can browse books by subject by visiting the shelves.
 All books with similar subjects will be close to one another.